bsnes-emu/bsnes/docs/interface/higan.md

 or when you press the "Load Quick State" hotkey while the current Quick State slot has not had a save-state saved to it,

-The status bar briefly displays "Power cycled" when you choose "Power Cycle" from [the console menu](#the-console-menu), or press the "Power Cycle" hotkey.
+The status bar briefly displays "System has been power cycled" when you choose "Power Cycle" from [the console menu](#the-console-menu), or press the "Power Cycle" hotkey.